I have been practicing yoga for around 20 years and teaching for just over 4.

 I love to be a student as well as a teacher, attending as many classes as I can, combined with a self practice.
 There is always so much to learn from others and yourself.
 When I’m not on my yoga mat, you might find me cycling up a mountain in Spain, clambering up a wall at Alien Rock, sweating it out on the spin bike or walking my two rescue dogs.
 As I am generally active, I have a great interest in teaching movement to people who do sports as I believe that this is a really good complimentary practice for every activity that puts pressure on the muscles, fascia and joints

-My classes are generally a mix of yoga styles dependent on the class, but they will involve building strength, flexibility and stretching those overused muscles and fascia.
-I especially love teaching beginners as I really find it is so important to start from the basics and build a strong foundation in your practice.
-My speciality is teaching a mixture Yin and Yang Yoga for Sports and Flexibility, which are especially good for those with injuries or people who do sports.
+My classes are generally a mix of different styles of movement dependent on the class, but they will involve active stretching and functional movement to gain both strength and flexibility.
+This is why my favourite style of class is a Functional Flow as it is the perfect way to find balance and longevity in both your movement practice and every day life.
+I also love teaching beginners as I really find it is so important to start from the basics and build a strong foundation in your practice.

 Hope to see you on the mat!